- Granted CLARIAH Pilot Research Project: Narrativizing Disruption

 - VideoActive: Creating Access to Europe’s Television Heritage

-Narrativizing Disruption.
-A project on how exploratory search can support media researchers to interpret ‘disruptive’ media events as lucid narratives.
+Granted CLARIAH Pilot Research Project: Narrativizing Disruption, a project on how exploratory search can support media researchers to interpret ‘disruptive’ media events as lucid narratives.

 ‘Disruptive’ media events, such as terrorist attacks or environmental disasters, are difficult to interpret due to an inability to grasp the story.
 In the media, such events are unwieldy and difficult to interpret due to their spread across platforms, media types and wide coverage – such events make a lot of ‘noise’.
 This leads to problems for media scholars, who analyse how narratives construct different political, economic or cultural meanings around such events.
 Offering media scholars the ability to explore and create lucid narratives about media events therefore greatly supports their interpretative work.
 This project studies how exploratory search can help to understand how ‘disruptive’ events are constructed as narratives across media, and instilled with specific cultural-political meanings.
 This project specifically approaches this question by using CLARIAH components (DIVE+’s navigation and bookmarking pane) to examine how scholars use and create narratives to understand media events.
 Academic insights conclude how exploratory search supports narrative generation.
 Software-specific insights produce recommendations at the entity, interface and user level, provide starting points for media research, and recommendations for auto-generating narratives based on exploratory search practices.
 This project is a Research Pilot in the context of CLARIAH (Common Lab Research Infrastructure for the Arts and Humanities).